JamesPImes/xlsx_copycull/README.md

 master_spreadsheet = Path(r'C:\Example\master2.xlsx')

-# This dict is keyed by column letter, and its value is a constructor
+# This dict is keyed by column letter, and the value is a constructor
 # for the appropriate Excel formula.
 formulas_to_add = {
     "C": lambda row_num: "=(D{0}+F{0})/$A$1".format(row_num)
 }

 # We'll split up our spreadsheet into these ranges -- i.e. one spreadsheet
-# for $1/unit to $100/unit; another for $101/unit to $200/unit; etc.
+# for $1/unit to $100/unit; another for $100/unit to $200/unit; etc.
 split_mins_maxes = [(1, 100), (100, 200), (200, 300)]

 for min_, max_ in split_mins_maxes: